 The reality of contemporary the fashion industry in Italy is not only comprised of small family businesses, it features 4 distinct categories of players:

 - Industrial companies.
 Industrial companies acquire brands (mostly, previous licensors) launch their own brands and develop retail strategies to connect with customers (MoschinoFerrèMax MaraZegna).

 - Designers and Entrepreneurs.
 These players control production and distribution processes; very few licenses are issued to outsourced manufacturers (Armani, Dolce and Gabbana, Versace).

 - Multi-brand Groups.
 These groups are fashion conglomerates that acquire brands and designer companies, especially in the luxury segment (Gucci Group, Prada Group).

 - Pure Designers.
 As they grow, they usually end up being acquired by industrial multi-brand groups (Valentino).

 Over the last 20 years, the Italian fashion firms have grown tremendously and are now looking towards "the East" to outsource its second lines and bridge lines.
 In this context, it is likely that just like the Made in the USA, the Made in Italy will gain a more intangible value, connected to the inspiration of the product's design more than its location of production.

-A company wishing to leverage this element in their marketing strategy should try and strike a balance: on the one hand, by reinforcing value associations which are rooted in heritage, on the other hand, by revitalising a country's culture, bringing traditional and historical values back into the present.
+A company wishing to leverage this element in their marketing strategy should try and strike a balance: on the one hand, is should reinforce the value associations which are rooted in a country's heritage, on the other hand, it needs to work on revitalising the country's culture, bringing traditional and historical values back into the present.